As I wish you all Wesołych Świąt and a Happy Christmas in these uncertain times, let’s look back at Polish Christmases of the past.

 It was after this uprising, that the empty plate at the table began to be set for a missing member of the family who had been deported to the east.
 By remembering them in this way, there was a chance they’d get back home some day.

-There are many emotions during Wigilia, when we are very intensely aware that people who always sat with us at the table, are gone.
-Tears in one’s eyes are just part of this magical, silent night, when time seems to stop and as we share opłatek we become one with every other Pole doing exactly the same that evening, whether it is now, last year or in the last century, and the preciousness of this tradition is what keeps it uniquely ours.
+There are many emotions during Wigilia, when we are intensely aware that people who always sat with us at the table, are gone.
+Tears in one’s eyes are just part of this magical, silent night, when time seems to stop and as we share opłatek we become one with them, with every other Pole doing exactly the same that evening, whether it is now, last year or in the last century.
+The preciousness of this tradition is what keeps it uniquely ours.

 Wishing you all a Christmas full of joy, of pride in our heritage and traditions and a gratefulness to previous generations for keeping them alive and the unique, unifying experience of sharing opłatek.